 When you purchase a subscription, a subscription key is provided via email.
-Each key is valid for one installation of Websense Policy Server.
-If you install multiple Policy Servers, you need a separate key for each.

 Before you can begin filtering, you must enter a valid subscription key (see Configuring your account information, page 30).
 This lets you download the Master Database (see The Websense Master Database, page 32), which enables Websense software to filter clients.